What is workers’ compensation?

 I have moved my business location.
 Do I need to notify my workers’ compensation carrier and if so, how do I go about doing this?

 Yes.
 You should immediately notify your agent of this change.
-Your agent will need to a Monthly Change Sheet and email us at firstname.lastname@example.org.
+Your agent will need to complete a Monthly Change Sheet and email it to us at email@example.com.

 Can I get a Waiver of Subrogation?

-We offer two types of waiver endorsements, “blanket” waiver or “specific” waiver.
-A blanket waiver of subrogation waives our rights to subrogate against ‘any person or organization for whom the named insured has agreed by written contract to furnish this waiver’.
+We offer two types of waiver endorsements, “blanket” waivers or “specific” waivers.
+A blanket waiver of subrogation waives our rights to subrogate against ‘any person or organization for whom the named insured has agreed by written contract to furnish this waiver.’
 A specific waiver of subrogation waives our rights to subrogate against a specific organization named in the schedule of the waiver endorsement.

 The cost for a blanket waiver is $400 or 2% of premium (whichever is greater as determined at the time of audit) and the cost for a specific waiver is $200.
 The waiver fee must be collected and posted to the policy prior to issuing a waiver of subrogation endorsement.
 Your agent will need to submit an ACORD Monthly Change Sheet to request a waiver of subrogation for your policy.